-We adopted the following randomization procedure: partners for the two activities were assigned by first forming random groups of 4 (participants in each session were always a multiple of 4).
+We adopted the following randomization procedure: partners for the two activities were assigned by first forming random groups of 4 (participants in each session were always a multiple of 4), unobserved to participants.
 Then, given a group with members A, B, C, D, we formed pairs (A, B) and (C, D) in the first activity, and (A, C), (B, D) in the second activity, and assigned colors and endowments consistently with the desired condition (e.g. "A B cobalt and rich, C D coral and poor" would result in the Het-Other condition).
 The absence of any interaction between different groups of 4 guarantees that each of them can be considered an independent observation.
-Consistently with this, group level cluster robust standard errors in the later empirical analysis are based on these groups of 4 subjects.
+Consistently with this, group level cluster robust standard errors in the later empirical analysis are based on these groups of 4 subjects. \ Translate the two screenshots one.
+A similar argument applies to "what chemical element is fundamental in organic chemistry?", or "which was the first soccer team to win a Series A championship without ever losing a match?".